• Products

 1 S&P 500 Index is a market capitalization-weighted price index composed of 500 widely held common stocks.
 Indices are unmanaged and not available for direct investment.

-2 Past performance does not guarantee future results.
+2 As of 12/31/23.
+Past performance does not guarantee future results.
 Indices are unmanaged and not available for direct investment.
-The second-quintile stocks outperformed the S&P 500 Index eight out of the 10 time periods (1930 to 2022), or 78% of the time, while first- and third-quintile stocks tied for second, beating the Index 67% of the time.
+First- and second-quintile stocks outperformed the S&P 500 Index in seven out of 10 time periods (1930 to 2023), while third-quintile stocks came in second, beating the Index 60% of the time.
 Fourth- and fifth-quintile stocks lagged behind by a significant margin.
-Sources: Wellington Management and Hartford Funds, 12/22.
+Data Sources: Wellington Management and Hartford Funds, 2/24.

-3 Dividend policies used in the study are for stocks in the S&P 500 Index.
-Sources: Ned Davis Research and Hartford Funds, 12/22.
+3 As of 12/31/23.
+Dividend policies used in the study are for stocks in the S&P 500 Index.
+Data Sources: Ned Davis Research and Hartford Funds, 1/24.

 Important Risks: Investing involves risk, including the possible loss of principal. • For dividend-paying stocks, dividends are not guaranteed and may decrease without notice.
 Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
 As interest rates rise, bond prices generally fall.